Three Ways Telcos Can Win in a 5G World

 Ideally, candidates should also have an interest in tech, streaming or gaming, so they can relate more to 5G’s most eager customer base.
 We can make sure to target job seekers with those interests, and once onboarded, training programs can be refined with clients, so they are highly focused, on-brand, and comprehensive enough to ensure that all agents have the necessary knowledge to answer all 5G-related questions and concerns. itel's Sales Academy also teaches agents subtle selling and upselling techniques that will help agents overcome customer objections, to better sell 5G services.
 More than that, we make sure to acculturate our agents to your unique brand, so they become an extension of your care team and every agent becomes a raving 5G ambassador for your company.

-Additionally, you may need to add a certain level of automation and self-service capability into your customer journey, if you haven't already, especially if “speed tiered” and per-use pricing are going to be offered.
+Additionally, you may need to add a certain level of automation, and AI-assisted self-service, into your customer journey, if you haven't already, especially if “speed tiered” and per-use pricing are going to be offered.
 Customers aren’t going to want to call into a contact center every time they need a speed boost.
 It should be as simple as an app on their smartphones, and itel’s Data Science & Innovation team can help integrate such features into your legacy systems, or build new ones from scratch, if needed.

 Excited by our ideas?
 Learn how we support Telecommunications and Media clients, then book a free consultation with one of our team!